Family being together and laughing

 At surface level, life insurance is very simple: After someone who owns life insurance passes away, their policy pays cash to a designated person (or people).
 Easy, right?
 But digging deeper into life insurance, things get more complex.
 When shopping for policies, you may encounter unfamiliar words and phrases that leave you feeling confused and frustrated.

-Check out these 20 life insurance terms you should know:
+Check out the 20 life insurance terms you should know:

 Learn more: